How To Read a Tape Measure Accurately + Tips and Tricks

 The Tape

-This is the heart of the tape measure and is a flexible ruler which is made of fiberglass or metal.
+The heart of the tape measure is the tape, a flexible ruler made of fiberglass or metal.
 It can be pulled out or retraced into the case.
-When pulled out, it is slightly curved, which gives it rigidity.
+When extended, it has a slight convex curve, which gives it rigidity.

 The Case